 Take your dentistry to a more advanced level and improve the health and welfare of your patients.

-Periodontal and dental diseases are arguably the most common issues seen in small animal practice, yet many vets feel intimidated or inadequate when faced with a complicated case that may require more than a scale and polish.
+Periodontal and dental diseases are arguably the most common issues seen in small animal practice, yet many vets feel intimidated or inadequate, when faced with a complex dental case that may require more than just a scale and polish.

 Fantastic Course!
 I learnt so much about interpreting dental radiographs, when to extract and local anaesthetics that I now feel more comfortable and confident tackling dentals in general practice!
 I thoroughly recommend this course!

 Dr. Rebecca Robey 2020 Course participant

 Very practical - able to use the knowledge gained straight away in our practice.